stargate/stargate-mongoose/APIReference.md

 <a name="TablesDb+createCollection"></a>

 ### tablesDb.createCollection()
-<p>Throws an error, stargate-mongoose does not support creating collections in tables mode.</p>
+<p>Throws an error, astra-mongoose does not support creating collections in tables mode.</p>

 **Kind**: instance method of [<code>TablesDb</code>](#TablesDb)
 <a name="Vectorize"></a>